-A World Transformed: The Transcontinental Railroad and Utah: The Union Pacific and Central Pacific Under Construction
+A World Transformed: The Transcontinental Railroad and Utah: The Union Pacific and Central Pacific under Construction

-The Union Pacific and Central Pacific Under Construction
+The Union Pacific and Central Pacific under Construction

-Racing Across Nebraska and Wyoming
+Racing across Nebraska and Wyoming

 In 1866, the Union Pacific Railroad (UPRR) finally picked up steam, building westward across Nebraska.
 The flat Nebraska prairie needed little cut and fill work but required numerous bridges that frequently washed out from spring flooding.
-UPRR vice president Thomas Durant hired one of the best engineers in the country, General Grenville Dodge, as well as General Jack Casement, who supervised the construction teams.
+UPRR Vice President Thomas Durant hired one of the best engineers in the country, General Grenville Dodge, as well as General Jack Casement, who supervised the construction teams.
 Casement had a gift for motivating his workers and developed a distinctive railroad culture as they continued to lay tracks.
 A new term, “Hell on Wheels,” described the rowdy, end-of-tracks towns filled with gambling, alcohol, and prostitution.

-The Central Pacific Railway and the Sierra Nevada Mountains
+The Central Pacific Railway and the Sierra Nevada

 The Central Pacific Railroad (CPRR) built eastward into the foothills of the Sierra Nevada from 1863 to 1866.
 Construction of the railroad tunnels at Donner Pass proved difficult and slow because of the severe winters and the need to blast through hard granite.
 For two years, the progress through the tunnels wasn’t measured in miles or even feet, but in inches per day.
-In the winter, snowstorms sometimes created drifts 20 feet high.
+In the winter, snowstorms sometimes created drifts twenty feet high.
 Dozens of workers were killed by avalanches, but despite the danger, the men worked and lived under the snow for months.
-Eventually the CPRR built snow sheds covering the line at huge expense so the trains could run all winter long.
-The CPRR finally finished the last tunnel on June 8, 1868 and, despite problems finding clean water, started racing across the high Nevada desert.
+Eventually the CPRR built snow sheds covering the line at a huge expense so the trains could run all winter long.
+The CPRR finally finished the last tunnel on June 8, 1868, and, despite problems finding clean water, started racing across the high Nevada desert.

 Chinese Laborers on the Central Pacific